As advanced practitioners, AG-ACNPs deliver care across the continuum as key members of 21st century health care teams

-The University of Virginia prepares Adult-Gerontology Acute Care Nurse Practitioners (AGACNPs) either within the master’s program or post-master's certificate.
-The AGACNP is an advanced practice nurse who is prepared to manage patients in acute care, critical care and specialty care units and clinics.
+Building on the theoretical and clinical expereince of the BSN-prepared nurse, the AG-ACNP is an advanced practice nurse prepared to manage patients in acute, critical and specialty care units and clinics.

-AGACNPs deliver care along the continuum of critical, acute and chronic care.
-Emphasis is placed on providing the student with the advanced theoretical knowledge and practice skills needed to manage acutely ill patients through all phases of their hospitalization and clinical follow-up.
-Diagnostic and clinical decision-making, preparation for prescriptive authority, collaboration with physicians and managing and monitoring clinical outcomes are covered.
-Evidenced-based practice, teaching and clinical research are also emphasized.
+UVA's program emphasizes the advanced theoretical knowledge, practice and skills needed to manage acutely ill patients through all phases of their hospitalization and follow-up.
+AG-ACNP students also develop exceptional diagnostic and clinical decision-making skills, preparation for prescriptive authority, strategies to communicate and collaborate with physicians and the ability to manage and monitor clinical outcomes.
+A keen focus on evidenced-based practice, teaching and clinical research are also hallmarks.

-Note: Applicants should have at least 1 year of full-time RN experience before enrolling in the program.
-Experience is required for many of the classes including GNUR 6020 (Advanced Pharmacology), GNUR 6030 (Advanced Health Assessment), and the clinical practica.
+Applicants to the AG-ACNP program must have at least one year of full-time RN experience before entering the program and prior to enrolling in GNUR 6020 (Advanced Pharmacology), GNUR 6025 (Advanced Health Assessment), and the clinical practica.

 A competitive candidate for admission would have the following at the time of application:

 Building on the theoretical knowledge and clinical experience of the BSN-prepared nurse, full-time AG-ACNP students begin study in the fall, and complete the program in 21 months, including summer session in year one.
 In the first year, students take didactic classes on Thursdays and Fridays while in the second, the didactic component is on Thursday, and clinicals are generally each Monday through Wednesday.